Meeds-io/whitepaper/en/2-deeds.md

 | 6: Kushor | 10 000 000 | Eshmum + 64 months | 6 000 000 | 3 000 000 | 999 998 | 2 |
 | 7: Hammon | 100 000 000 | Kushor + 128 months | 60 000 000 | 30 000 000 | 9 999 999 | 1 |

-A City is a way for the communities to unite and create a larger community.
-And as a consequence, acquire a specific identity associated with that community.
-It is also a way to provide additional value to its users, which would go beyond one community's capabilities or value created through community cooperation.
+Cities aim to bring together diverse communities to create a larger, integrated community.
+This integration makes the City a shared space where individuals from various backgrounds, cultures, and traditions coexist.
+The ultimate objective is to foster a sense of unity and shared identity that transcends individual communities and is reflected in the City's culture, traditions, and values.

-Each City has independent governance and operates as a subDAO.
-Citizens will elect a council and vote on their own operating rules.
-This decentralized governance allows Cities to evolve independently, develop a custom range of services for their citizens, and increase the value of the Deeds.
+Each City has an independent governance system and operates as a subDAO.
+Citizens can elect a council and vote on the operating rules of the City.
+This decentralized governance approach enables Cities to evolve independently, develop customized services for their citizens, and enhance the value of the Deeds.

+Cities strive to provide additional value to their residents beyond what individual communities can achieve independently.
+The concentration of resources, opportunities, and services in a City allows for community collaboration and cooperation, creating collective value.
+Such dynamics can lead to economic opportunities, cultural richness, educational and healthcare services, and an overall improvement in the quality of life for residents.

-For example, they could add physical counterparts in the real world, such as access to meeting rooms in physical co-working spaces,  catering services, travel services, etc.
+For instance, Cities may include physical counterparts to the Deeds in the real world, such as access to meeting rooms in co-working spaces, catering services, travel services, and more.

+In essence, the goal of Cities is to serve as dynamic and inclusive hubs where different communities converge, interact, and collaborate.
+By doing so, cities aim to cultivate a sense of shared identity and offer a level of value and opportunity that surpasses what individual communities could provide.

 ## 2.8.
 Taxes